DavidVorick/CodeCommit/UserSpecification.md

 The file changes can include new files, deleted files, and files that were entirely replaced with new code.

 Please identify what went wrong, and then fix broken code.
+If the codebase contains an LLMInstructions file, please follow all of the directions in that file.
 Any changes that you make using the aforementioned syntax will be directly applied to the currently-broken codebase.
 Let's get the build working again.

 ### Safety